Azure/missionlz/README.md

     cd missionlz
     ```

 1. Deploy Mission Landing Zone with the [`az deployment sub create`](https://docs.microsoft.com/en-us/cli/azure/deployment/sub?view=azure-cli-latest#az_deployment_sub_create) command.
-For a quickstart test deployment into the current AZ CLI subscription we suggest setting these parameters:
+For a quickstart, we suggest a test deployment into the current AZ CLI subscription setting these parameters:

     - `--name`: (optional) The deployment name, which is visible in the Azure Portal under Subscription/Deployments.
     - `--location`: (required) The Azure region to store the deployment metadata.